 plan and implement a buisiness development project in a team,

-The course covers the various steps in a business development process based on technological (innovative) ideas or new, internal or external, research results.
+The various steps in a business development process based on technological (innovative) ideas or new, internal or external, research results.
 The course discusses the challenges put on management and founders in a research-intensive company.
 In addition, obstacles and opportunities in bringing a new product to the market are discussed and analysed.
 The course focuses both on R&D and innovation processes in established, larger organisations and in small entrepreneurial start-ups.
 Besides theoretical knowledge of innovation processes, methods for practical project management are identified and described.

 The course includes the following elements: